-- Demonstrating leadership and commitment to health and safety. - Providing resources and support to ensure effective health and safety management. - Communicating health and safety objectives and expectations to staff members. - Ensuring that Health & Safety in high on agenda meetings - Investigating breaches of health & safety policy, procedures, risk assessments and taking appropriate action - Monitoring and reviewing the academy's health and safety performance.
+- Demonstrating leadership and commitment to health and safety. - Ensuring that all staff attend both internal and external training according to job roles and operational requirements, or required by legislation - To attend all training sessions as deemed appropriate to their job role and/or required by legislation - Providing resources and support to ensure effective health and safety management. - Communicating health and safety objectives and expectations to staff members. - Ensuring that Health & Safety in high on agenda meetings - Investigating breaches of health & safety policy, procedures, risk assessments and taking appropriate action - Monitoring and reviewing the academy's health and safety performance.

 1.3.
-Heads of School
+Head of School / Associate Head of School

-Heads of School have direct responsibility for the health and safety within their respective academies.
+Head of School / Associate Head of School have direct responsibility for the health and safety within their respective academies.
 Their responsibilities include:

-- Implementing and promoting the Health & Safety Policy and procedures. - Identifying and managing health and safety risks within their areas. - Investigating breaches of health & safety policy, procedure, risk assessment and taking appropriate action - Ensuring that staff members are competent and trained to carry out their roles safely - Investigating accidents and preparing reports in a timely manner - Investigating incidents and taking appropriate corrective actions. - Providing health and safety information and support to staff members
+- Implementing and promoting the Health & Safety Policy and procedures. - Ensuring that all staff attend both internal and external training according to job roles and operational requirements, or required by legislation - To attend all training sessions as deemed appropriate to their job role and/or required by legislation - Identifying and managing health and safety risks within their areas. - Investigating breaches of health & safety policy, procedure, risk assessment and taking appropriate action - Ensuring that staff members are competent and trained to carry out their roles safely - Investigating accidents and preparing reports in a timely manner

+- Investigating incidents and taking appropriate corrective actions. - Providing health and safety information and support to staff members